Relaxation times for Hamiltonian systems: A Gas in a Gravitational Field

-This function, and its powers too, are actually singular at some point in phase space, but they diverge there as a power, while the density $\rho_0$ vanishes as an exponential, making the norm finite.
+since the contribution due to the pair interaction is the $z$--component of the sum of all the internal forces, and consequently it vanishes.
+Function (\ref{derivata_esempio_2}), and its powers too, are actually singular at some point in phase space, but they diverge there as a power, while the density $\rho_0$ vanishes as an exponential, making the norm finite.
 So the second of (\ref{ipotesi_tecniche}) is proved, as well.

 There finally remains the task of providing an estimate for the quantity $\eta$, which is an upper bound for the ratio $\|[B,H_0\|_0/\|B\|_0$.
-To this end, from (\ref{derivata_esempio_2}) we get that $[B,H_0]^2$ is equal to
+To this end, from (\ref{derivata_esempio_2}) we get

-and we have to estimate its $\rho_0$ norm.
-Now, all terms with $j\not=l$ have vanishing integral, because they are products of independent quantities with vanishing expectations (being odd functions of $z$, while the density is even).
-So, there remain only the $N$ terms in which $j=l$.
-Each of them contributes to the sum as